rsleem/CI-CD/Labs/02 GitOps/02 ArgoCD/argocd.md

 In this lab we're going to:
 * install Argo CD
-* deploy an application
+* deploy a guestbook application

-list of apps:
-* guestbook - deploys app with kubectl
-*

 ---